Bug report #4943

 So I ask to haev the same behaviour into the georeference plugin.
 I want to obtain a tif that contain its projection inside.

-#1 Updated by Patrice Vetsel - over 9 years ago
+#1 Updated by Patrice Vetsel - about 11 years ago

 This morning I was looking at the gdal scripts generated by the georeference plugin.
 I can't find in it any references to "-s_srs" or "-t_srs" (instead of scripts generated by raster reprojection).